chibiboba/JS-202/My Notes/Lesson 1 Notes.md

 #### Pseudo-Classes

 - A [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) **pseudo-class** is a keyword added to a selector that specifies a special state of the selected element(s).
+- `An+B` means every nth element, starting from B.

 | Example                    | Classification                     | Explanation                                                  |
 | :------------------------- | :--------------------------------- | :----------------------------------------------------------- |